 In Chinese Culture Stealing Can be a Point of Pride

 As a family, we have lost many things over the years to people who are proud of their ability to jian.
 Our favorite story is of our first child at age 2 riding behind my wife on the bicycle near our home.
 After getting home that short distance, she saw our daughter had kicked off one shoe.
 So, my wife retraced her steps the half mile to where she got on the bicycle, and the shoe was not there.
 Someone had prized picking up one high quality child’s shoe.
 This person definitely does not see themselves as a thief.
 They see themselves as an upright respectable person, and people around them feel the same.

 My wife had a Chinese neighbor call her and say her son had found an iPhone and could my wife help her break the password to get in.
 My wife was aghast.
 How could this neighbor feel this is now her iPhone?
 On the spot, my wife told her off.
 Her words confused the woman.
 Is this not a happy thing to find an iPhone?
 You may also appreciate reading Getting Shanghaied in Land of Shanghai.

 Not all Chinese people would take that shoe or phone, but almost all would feel that pull to ‘jian.’

 What kind of things might your managers ‘find’ in your business?
 You would be amazed at how many ways your managers might think up.
 It is hard to overcome this way of feeling.
-Good news is there are Chinese managers who have overcome this way of thinking.
-In our business, we find out who they are, so you get people who are on the same page with you in more ways than finding.
-Also read Getting Your China Culture Right.
+The good news is there are Chinese managers who have overcome this way of thinking.
+In our business, we find out who they are, so you get people who are on the same page with you in more ways than what shows in the interview.
+Also, read Understanding Chinese Culture in Business.

 Thought you might like to know about jian.
 It definitely is part of your staff’s thinking here in China.